 - Coordinates with primary care providers to facilitate timely intervention, enhance office visits, and reduce costs.

 Additionally, our third party administrators offer an array of population health program options that are built into a school’s Administrative Services Only (ASO) fee.

 In late spring, we host a four-week walking challenge.
 Each member school competes for the edHEALTH walking challenge trophy and celebratory event.
 Team employees strive for 10,000 steps per day.
 Step achievers from each school win a weekly prize.
 This event is wildly popular as participants try to beat their colleagues at other colleges and universities.
 And – they like being active too!

-Health insurance works when members are in the know.
+Health insurance works when employers are in the know.
 Our data warehouse provides enhanced reporting for better data-driven decision making.
-Through data analysis, cutting-edge programs, and decision support, we help educational institutions select programs that meet their needs while containing rising healthcare costs.
+Through data analysis, cutting-edge programs, and decision support, we help higher education institutions select programs that meet their needs while containing rising healthcare costs.